Posts Tagged ‘Positive Parenting’

 Read MoreHow to Recognize Parental Alienation – 8 Ways to Tell

-After getting into trouble at school, a child casually reveals that they have no contact with one of their parents.
-In fact, they apparently have a very negative view of that parent and are glad to be rid of them.
-An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have…
+How to recognize parental alienation.
+After getting into trouble at school, a child casually reveals signs of Parental Alienation. they have no contact with one parent, hold a very negative view of them, and express relief at the separation.
+An adult enters psychotherapy for anxiety, depression, or relationships issues, unclear about why they have all…

 Read MoreTeaching Mindfulness: 5 Ways to Reduce Childhood Anxiety